 Laparoscopic gastric sleeve resection, also known as vertical sleeve gastrectomy (VSG), is an exciting weight loss surgery option that combines many of the advantages of both laparoscopic gastric bypass and the LAP-BAND® System.
 Dr. David Kim is one of the few bariatric surgeons in the region to offer patients four different options for surgical weight loss.
-He and Dr. Bridget Holden believe that laparoscopic gastric sleeve resection, or Vertical Sleeve Gastrectomy, is an excellent choice for patients who decide that the other types of bariatric surgery may not quite meet their treatment needs.
+Our doctors believe that laparoscopic gastric sleeve resection, or Vertical Sleeve Gastrectomy, is an excellent choice for patients who decide that the other types of bariatric surgery may not quite meet their treatment needs.

 Since 2007, Dr. Kim has performed thousands of sleeve surgeries, which have collectively become one of the largest series of gastric sleeve surgeries in the nation.
 In fact, Dr. Kim has even developed his own technique for the procedure to enhance the benefits.
 The David Kim Inverted Gastric Sleeve™ is now the standard technique performed for all gastric sleeve surgery patients here at Kim Bariatric Institute.

 Gastric sleeve surgery has become a cornerstone for Dr. Kim’s practice because it has been proven in his hands to be a safe and effective operation for individuals who don’t want the anatomic alteration of gastric bypass, nor a plastic insert, like LAP-BAND® Adjustable Gastric Banding surgery.
 Patients have come from all over the United States to have Dr. Kim perform this operation because he is well known for his expertise in this field.

 To learn more about reversing the effects of obesity with laparoscopic gastric sleeve resection, contact our Fort Worth-area practice today.